geckito/image-RaspBerryPi4/README.md

 * fix vc4 initialisation

-* delete more packages / reduce size further (currently still above 400MB)
+* delete more packages / reduce size further (currently still above 300MB)

 * make it easy to boot into a shell or own executables instead of providing a login prompt.

-* document how to setup network as user
+* Use busybox instead of bash